hashicorp/vault/website/source/docs/commands/kv/undelete.html.md

 engine command, and not available for Version 1.

-The `kv undelete` command undo the deletes of the data for the provided version and path in the key-value store.
+The `kv undelete` command undoes the deletes of the data for the provided version and path in the key-value store.
 This restores the data, allowing it to be returned on get requests.